Napoléon (miniseries): Plot

-The series begins with Napoleon imprisoned on Saint Helena.
-The episode then goes back to show Napoleon’s first meeting the widow Josephine de Beauharnais.
-The story then follows his career breakthrough, the suppression of Royalist rioters on 13 Vendémiaire (1795).
-Later, Napoleon is shown at the Battle of Arcole (1796).
-It continues with the couple inspecting their future house, Château de Malmaison, and shows Napoleon allying with Talleyrand and Fouché.
-It moves to the French campaign in Egypt and Syria (1798–1801), the Coup of 18 Brumaire (1799), and ends with the Plot of the rue Saint-Nicaise (1800).
+In 1818, Napoleon is imprisoned on Saint Helena.
+Via flashback, Napoleon's life unfolds, with his first meeting the widow Josephine de Beauharnais, and follows his career breakthrough, the suppression of Royalist rioters on 13 Vendémiaire (1795).
+He takes part in the Battle of Arcole, 1796.
+The couple inspect their future house, Château de Malmaison, and Napoleon allies with Talleyrand and Fouché.
+Napoleon conducts the French campaign in Egypt and Syria, 1798–1801, the Coup of 18 Brumaire, and avoids the Plot of the rue Saint-Nicaise, 1800.

-The second episode begins in 1804 with the controversial arrest and execution of the duc d'Enghien, followed by the elevation of members of the House of Bonaparte, and Napoleon's imperial coronation.
-There is an extended sequence showing the Battle of Austerlitz (1805), followed by a brief scene of the Battle of Jena-Auerstedt (1806).
-Napoleon's affair with Maria Walewska is also shown, as are the troubles with his wife.
-It ends with the Battle of Eylau (1807), with Napoleon waiting desperately for the reinforcements led by Marshal Michel Ney.
+In 1804, Napoleon oversees the controversial arrest and execution of the duc d'Enghien, followed by the elevation of members of the House of Bonaparte, and Napoleon's imperial coronation.
+He takes part in the Battle of Austerlitz, 1805, followed by the Battle of Jena-Auerstedt, 1806.
+Napoleon has an affair with Maria Walewska, as troubles converge with his wife.
+In the Battle of Eylau, 1807, Napoleon waits desperately for the reinforcements led by Marshal Michel Ney who makes the timely arrival.

-The third episode begins with the timely arrival of Ney at Eylau.
 Napoleon then concludes a short-lived peace treaty with Alexander at Tilsit as the costly Peninsular War starts and troubles with his family and imperial succession begin to dominate.
-Next is the defeat at the Battle of Aspern-Essling (1809) and his marriage to the Duchess of Parma in 1810 and the birth of a son in 1811.
+He experiences a defeat at the Battle of Aspern-Essling, 1809, and he marries the Duchess of Parma in 1810 who gives birth to a son in 1811.
 Napoleon, feeling provoked by the Russians, invades in 1812 and watches from the Kremlin as Moscow ignites.

-The final episode begins with the bitter retreat from Russia.
+Napoleon makes the bitter retreat from Russia.
 Sensing France's weakness, the War of the Sixth Coalition erupts in 1813, and, outnumbered, Napoleon's forces are reduced and Paris is taken in 1814.
 After attempting suicide, and being forced to abdicate, he becomes the sovereign of Elba.
-Later, there is the Hundred Days, culminating with the Battle of Waterloo (1815) and the defeat of the imperial forces.
-It ends with Napoleon dying in exile on the island of Saint Helena in 1821.
+Escaping from Elba, Napoleon encounters the 5th Regiment and Ney and convinces them over to his side, even reconciliation with Ney.
+The Hundred Days culminates with the Battle of Waterloo, 1815, and the defeat of the imperial forces.
+Napoleon is exiled to the island of Saint Helena, where his only friend and confidante is a young English girl to whom he relates the story of his life.
+He dies in 1821.